News

 Online Education in Prison Benefits the State and the Student

 Prison education programs benefit everyone.
-The RAND Corporation, a non-profit global policy think tank, notes offenders that who have participated in prison education programs cut their risk of recidivism by 43 percent.
-If those education programs focused on vocational training, they also raise their employability by 13 percent.
-“Our findings suggest that we no longer
+The RAND Corporation, a non-profit global policy think tank, notes that offenders who have participated in prison education programs cut their risk of recidivism by 43 percent.
+Education programs focused on vocational training also raise their employability by 13 percent.
+“Our findings suggest that we no longer need to debate

 Read More »